 It is important for everyone to be in a good state of health.
 Personal trainers and dietitians often say that you should burn more calories to burn fat and maintain a healthy weight.
-People try the keto diet, paleo diet, vegan diet, low carb diet, Dukan diet, ultra-low-fat diet, Atkins diet, HCG diet and intermittent fasting to stay healthy.
+People try the keto diet, paleo diet, vegan diet, low carb diet, Dukan diet, ultra-low-fat diet, Atkins diet and intermittent fasting to stay healthy.
 Before you subscribe to a meal plan delivery such as a keto plan, you often try to calculate the number of calories you consume and burn.
 Does calculating real work?

 Not All Calories are Equal